micheldebree/retropixels/README.md

 behaviour and will overwrite the output file if it exists.

 ## Output formats

+The following output formats describe the bytes in the output file in the order they appear.

 | format               | size in bytes         | data                                       |
 | -------------------- | --------------------- | ------------------------------------------ |